Blog

 Reviews and Rating

 On G2, Report Server has a 4.2 rating.
 Most users favor the integration with different reporting engines as well as the ability to use scripts for automation.
-At the same time, expensive license and incomprehensive documentation are mentioned as the downsides of this platform.
+At the same time, expensive licenses and incomprehensive documentation are mentioned as the downsides of this platform.

 09. Tableau Public